 What is Protocol Testing?

-Protocol testing is a generic term used by companies working in the communication industry for testing different protocols in domains of Switching, Wireless, VoIP, Routing, Switching, etc.
+Protocol testing is defined as a Software Testing type that checks communication protocols in domains of Switching, Wireless, VoIP, Routing, Switching, etc.

-Protocols are classified into two categories routed protocols and a routing protocols
+Protocols are classified into two categories routed protocols and routing protocols

 - Routed Protocols: Routed protocols can be used to send the user data from one network to another network.
 It carries user traffic like e-mails, web-traffic, file transfers, etc. Routed protocols are IP, IPX, and AppleTalk.

 - Routing Protocols: Routing protocols are network protocols that determine routes for routers.
 It is only used between routers.
 For example RIP, IGRP, EIGRP, etc.

 In simple terms, a router is like a bus used for transportation while routing protocols are signals on the road.